NCM 40x13.5x5 / N38 - channel magnetic holder

 - By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-- Wide application in advanced technologically fields – are used in computer drives, electric motors, medical equipment or very modern machines.
+- Wide application in modern technologies – find application in HDD drives, electric motors, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets: